 Us and Our Elders: Ending Elder Abuse Through A Cultural Training Approach

-The BC Association of Aboriginal Friendship Centres used a cultural training approach to ending elder abuse by focussing on building relationships and addressing issues of isolation and neglect, strengthening community supports and providing tools for use by Aboriginal and non-Aboriginal partners and organizations.
+The BC Association of Aboriginal Friendship Centres used a cultural training approach to ending elder abuse by focusing on building relationships and addressing issues of isolation and neglect, strengthening community supports and providing tools for use by Aboriginal and non-Aboriginal partners and organizations.

 - Elders will experience less isolation and neglect, and will have a better understanding of traditional Indigenous values related to the role and treatment of Elders.